dcasati/pipelines-cookbook/chapter1.md

     ![select a Linux host](images/vsts-LinuxHost.png)

 1. With the initial connection to Github in place we will now configure the components that will build and publish the Docker image.

+### Setting up the build process for the Docker image

 1. Add a task to the phase by clicking on the plus sign.